 IDC Films and Media Services

-Visual communication in part or whole relies on vision and is primarily presented or expressed using form, color, typography, illustration, graphic design, photography, film, animation and electronic multimedia resources, such as, software.
-It also explores the idea that a visual message has the power to inform, educate, or persuade a person or audience.
+Visual communication in part or whole relies on vision, the idea that a visual message has the power to inform, educate, or persuade a person or audience.

 Our Road to Kosovo chronicles the struggle of an ethnic Albanian family during the conflict in Kosovo.
 Our Road to Kosovo is a personal story of tragedy and hope for the Kelmendi family as you learn of their harrowing exodus from Mitrovica, Kosovo and the process of reclamation that these refugees must go through when they return home to find that their once familiar society has become livable only under constant military occupation.